Jim Rice: Career accomplishments

-During his career Rice played in 35 games where he hit 2 or more HRs, and had driven in 4 or more runs 48 times.
+During his career Rice played in 35 games where he hit two or more HRs, and drove in four or more runs in a game 48 times.
 He could hit for both power and average, and currently only 12 other retired players rank ahead of him in both career home runs and batting average: Hank Aaron, Jimmie Foxx, Lou Gehrig, Willie Mays, Stan Musial, Mel Ott, Babe Ruth, Ted Williams, Chipper Jones, Vladimir Guerrero, Mike Piazza, and Larry Walker.
 In 1981, Lawrence Ritter and Donald Honig included him in their book The 100 Greatest Baseball Players of All Time.

-Rice was an accomplished left fielder, finishing his career with a fielding percentage of .980 and had 137 outfield assists (comparable to Ted Williams' figures of .974 and 140).
-Although never possessing great speed, he had a strong throwing arm and was able to master the various caroms that balls took from the Green Monster (in left field) in Fenway Park.
+Rice was an accomplished left fielder, finishing his career with a fielding percentage of .980 and 137 outfield assists (comparable to Ted Williams' figures of .974 and 140).
+Although he did not possess great speed, he had a strong throwing arm and was able to master the various caroms that balls took from the Green Monster (in left field) in Fenway Park.
 His 21 assists in 1983 remains the most by a Red Sox outfielder since 1944, when Bob Johnson had 23.
-Aside from playing 1543 games as an outfielder during his career, Rice also appeared as a designated hitter in 530 games.
+Aside from playing 1,543 games as an outfielder during his career, Rice also appeared as a designated hitter in 530 games.

 Rice's number 14 was retired by the Red Sox in a pre-game ceremony on July 28, 2009.

 Community activities

-Rice was associated with a variety of charitable organizations during his career, primarily on behalf of children, some of which have carried on into his retirement.
-He was named an honorary chairman of The Jimmy Fund, the fundraising arm of the Dana–Farber Cancer Institute in Boston, in 1979, and in 1992 was awarded that organization's "Jimmy Award", which honors individuals who have demonstrated their dedication to cancer research.
+Rice was associated with a variety of charitable organizations during his career, primarily on behalf of children, some of which carried on into his retirement.
+He was named an honorary chairman of The Jimmy Fund, the fundraising arm of the Dana–Farber Cancer Institute in Boston, in 1979, and in 1992 was awarded that organization's "Jimmy Award," which honors individuals who demonstrate their dedication to cancer research.
 Rice is also active in his support of the Neurofibromatosis Foundation of New England.
 Rice's involvement with Major League Baseball's RBI program (Reviving Baseball in Inner Cities) resulted in the naming of a new youth baseball facility in Roxbury, Massachusetts, in his honor in 1999.
 A youth recreation center in Rice's hometown of Anderson, South Carolina, is also named in his honor.

-Rice is also remembered for his actions during a nationally televised game (against the Chicago White Sox) on August 7, 1982, when he rushed into the stands to help a young boy who had been struck in the head by a line drive off the bat of Dave Stapleton.
-As other players and spectators watched, Rice left the dugout and entered the stands to help four-year-old Jonathan Keane, who was bleeding heavily.
-Rice carried the boy onto the field, through the Red Sox dugout and into the clubhouse, where the young boy was immediately treated by the team's medical staff.
-Rice's swift response saved Keane's life, as paramedics would likely not have arrived in time.
+During a nationally televised game on August 7, 1982, Rice rushed into the stands to help a young boy struck in the head by a line drive hit by Dave Stapleton.
+Rice left the dugout and entered the stands to help four-year-old Jonathan Keane, who was bleeding heavily.
+Rice carried the boy onto the field, through the Red Sox dugout, and into the clubhouse, where he was treated by the team's medical staff.
+Rice's swift response likely saved Keane's life, as paramedics would likely not have arrived in time.
 Rice also paid the hospital bill, and Keane made a full recovery from the injury.